reactivesw/DevProc/backend/microservice_develop_process.md

 4. Property type
 We only use wrap class not primitive type, because the primitive type may have default value that may makes some confusion

+5. Domain model

 ## Domain service
 Domain service only handle business logic.

 1. Entry & output
-the entry and output of the domain service should the logic model (like the api model), not the domain model
+the entry and output of the domain service should the domain model, not the DTO.

 # Restful API
 For now, all of our micro-service expose their service as RESTful service